vbhaip/vbhaip/README.md

 <img src="hey.gif"></img>

-(If you want to make something like this, check out my latest project at [tileflip.xyz](https://tileflip.xyz)!)
+(To make something like this, check out my project [tileflip.xyz](https://tileflip.xyz)!)

 I'm studying computer science and math at the University of Virginia.
 I like making cool projects that help people.

+#### What I'm working on right now

+[Ranked Choice Voting: A More Representative Democracy?](https://vinaybhaip.com/ranked-choice) - A visualization on ranked choice voting

 #### Favorite Projects